telerik/winforms-docs/controls/heatmap/definition-types.md

 # Definition Types

 You can visualize the data differently based on the heat map definition.
-There are two main definitions types - Categorical and Horizontal/Vertical.
+There are two main definition types - Categorical and Horizontal/Vertical.

 ## CategoricalDefinition